harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 *It is not about the capacity to think but rather the choice of what to think about.* --- David Foster Wallace

-*If you want to build a ship, don't drum up people together to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea.*(Antoine de Saint-Exupéry, The Little Prince)
+*If you want to build a ship, don't drum up people together to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea. ---* Antoine de Saint-Exupéry, The Little Prince

 *Pick battles big enough to matter, small enough to win.* --- Jonathan Kozol

-*The most pitiful among men is he who turns his dreams into silver and gold.* ---Kahlil Gibran
+*The most pitiful among men is he who turns his dreams into silver and gold.* --- Kahlil Gibran

 *Don't be too ambitious.
-Do the most important thing you can think of doing every year and then your career will take care of itself.* ---Henry Kissinger
+Do the most important thing you can think of doing every year and then your career will take care of itself.* --- Henry Kissinger

 *Nobody will ever win the battle of the sexes.
-There is too much fraternising with the enemy.* ---Henry Kissinger
+There is too much fraternising with the enemy.* --- Henry Kissinger

 *If all you have is an opinion, then I value the expert over you.*